counternote/counternote/spec.md

       p q r s t u v w x y z ( | ) ~ ↵
     ———————————————————————————————————

-All [glyphs][glyph] are presented here in `monospace`.
+All __glyphs__ are presented here in `monospace`.

 ## Phone

-A [phone][phone] is an indivisible articulation of spoken Counternote represented by one or two [glyphs][glyph] and up to three phonemes.
+A __phone__ is an indivisible articulation of spoken Counternote represented by one or two [glyphs][glyph] and up to three phonemes.

 ### Start

-A [start][start] is the first [phone][phone] or *linguistic onset* of a [word][word].
+A __start__ is the first __phone__ or *linguistic onset* of a [word][word].
 All of these sounds are found in American English, but the letters `c`, `q`, and `x` have been reassigned to tʃ 'ch', kʷ 'qu', and ʃ 'sh'.
 Because the American English 'r' is exceptionally weird, a trilled 'r' is also correct.
 Curiously, most languages have a 'ch' kind of sound, but way fewer have its voiced counterpart 'j', so if you have trouble, just say the 'ch' sound while keeping your vocal cords vibrating.
 A ʒ 'zh' consonant can be substituted.

 The standard starting consonants with their points of articulation going from “high” to “low” (to the “neutral” glottal consonants) are as follows: